strubelab/alphafold/README.md

   If you're not familiar with the use of a Unix terminal/shell, you would greatly benefit from watching this [introductory workshop](https://www.youtube.com/watch?v=QB4JgAVgJHo) by the KAUST Visualization Core Lab, inspired from this [short course](https://swcarpentry.github.io/shell-novice/) by Software Carpentry.

-- I don't see my job when typing `squeue -u [my_username]` in ibex, and the output directory is empty/doesn't have all the files with the results.
+- I don't see my job when typing `squeue -u [my_username]` in Ibex, and the output directory is empty/doesn't have all the files with the results.

-  If this happens, something might have gone wrong with the Alphafold execution.
-You should take a look at the file with the standard output from ibex, whose location is indicated by the `#SBATCH -o` parameter in the `run_[monomer|multimer].sbatch` file.
+  If this happens, something might have gone wrong with the AlphaFold execution.
+You should take a look at the file with the standard output from Ibex, whose location is indicated by the `#SBATCH -o` parameter in the `run_[monomer|multimer].sbatch` file.
 The default location is in the `out_ibex` directory, so to look at this file you could do:

   ```bash
   $ tail out_ibex/Alphafold2.[jobid].out